 Throughout the lesson pay attention to the Teacher background sections.
-These sections are for your benefit, with information to be revealed to the students as you deem necessary to facilitate the flow of the lesson.
+These sections are for your benefit, with the information contained to be revealed to the students, as you deem necessary to facilitate the flow of the debate.

 Materials

 - Rulers for measurement in centimeters

 - Calculator

 - Graph Paper

 - Copies of the handouts located in the appendixes